Carbodiphosphoranes: Coordination Chemistry

-These pincer ligands have mainly been reported with group 10 and group 11 metals, and have been found to stabilize homobimetallic complexes, including a photoluminescent geminally bonded homobimetallic Cu(I) species in 2020.
+These pincer ligands have mainly been reported with group 10 and group 11 metals, but species using elements such as uranium and cerium have also been synthesized.
+Pincer carbodiphosphoranes have been found to stabilize homobimetallic complexes, including a geminally bonded bimetallic molybdenum complex in 2019 and a photoluminescent homobimetallic Cu(I) species in 2020.
 A C,C,C pincer-ligated complex with platinum (II) was further used as a synthon for a heterobimetallic Pt(II)—Ag(I) complex.